 The Committee agreed unanimously that the banner did not breach Section 1.1 of the Code.
-Sanctions have sufficient context to understand and interpret the claims for Xeljanz.
-However, the Committee cautioned against using these claims in a different setting without further qualification or amendment.

 The Committee discussed the severity of the breaches, having found a breach of Sections 1.1, 1.2.2, and 1.3 of the Code in relation to the claim "rapid ... efficacy".
 The Committee noted that the core issue in this complaint was the use of the post-hoc analysis of self-reported patient diaries.